1. A BRIEF GUIDE TO THE ROLES OF RESEARCH STUDENT AND OF SUPERVISOR

 2. Very helpful guidance to both students and supervisors can be found at:

-(iv) The University of Oxford’s Education Committee’s (EdC) ‘Policy on Research Degrees’ (http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees).
-Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix IX of the present Handbook.
+(iv) The University of Oxford Education Committee’s (EdC) ‘Policy on Research Degrees’ (http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees).
+Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix VIII of the Materials Graduate Student Handbook.

 (vii) The following training courses are run at least annually:

-Students: In addition to the Materials JCCG course on ‘Owning a Successful DPhil’, the MPLS Division run an annual course on ‘Foundations of a Successful DPhil’.
+Students: In addition to the Materials JCCG course on ‘Owning a Successful DPhil’, the MPLS Division normally run an induction course ‘Your Successful DPhil’.